VeriFIT/kofola-artifact/README.md

 - Both scripts print formatted tables that you could see after finishing the experimental evaluation (by running`run_compl_all.sh` and `run_incl_all.sh`).
 Moreover, it re-generates scatter plots to the folder `~/kofola-artifact/ba-compl-eval/eval/`.

 ### Reusability
+Below are quick guidelines to extend the artifact with new tools or new benchmark sets.

+#### Kofola sources
+After installation, souce code of Kofola is located at `ba-compl-eval/bin/kofola`.
+The README file in the Kofola's root folder contains detailed information about the tool.

+#### Adding a new tool

+- Provide a wrapper script that standardizes how the tool is called by the benchmark runner.
+	- Location: `ba-compl-eval/bin/your-tool-wrap.sh`
+	- Use existing wrappers as templates (e.g., `ba-compl-eval/bin/spot-wrap.sh`, `ba-compl-eval/bin/kofola-wrap.sh`, `ba-compl-eval/bin/rabit-wrap.sh`).
+	- Make sure the script:
+		- Parses inputs consistently with other wrappers (paths to automata, parameters).
+		- Returns appropriate exit codes and produces the expected outputs so the evaluator can parse results.
+		- Is executable (`chmod +x ba-compl-eval/bin/your-tool-wrap.sh`).

+- Register the tool in the benchmark configuration so it’s picked up by the runners:
+	- Complementation: add it under `tool:` in `ba-compl-eval/bench/omega-compl.yaml`.
+	- Inclusion: add it under `tool:` in `ba-compl-eval/bench/omega-incl.yaml`.
+	- Point the command to your wrapper script and set any tool-specific parameters.

+- For running the experiments on particular benchmarks, use `bench/run_bench_compl.sh` or `bench/run_bench_incl.sh`.

+#### Adding new benchmarks

+- Create a new `.input` file listing the automata to evaluate (one path per line).
+	- Locations:
+		- Complementation inputs: `ba-compl-eval/bench/inputs/compl/your-benchmark.input`
+		- Inclusion inputs: `ba-compl-eval/bench/inputs/incl/your-benchmark.input`
+	- Contents: plain text with paths to automata files.
+See existing examples like `ba-compl-eval/bench/inputs/compl/s1s.input`, `ba-compl-eval/bench/inputs/compl/seminator.input`, or `ba-compl-eval/bench/inputs/incl/rabit.input`.
+	- Typical sources live under `ba-compl-eval/automata/automata-benchmarks/...`, but you can reference your own files as well.

+- Ensure your new input is referenced by the benchmark configuration as needed:
+	- The full-suite runners (`run_compl_all.sh`, `run_incl_all.sh`) use the inputs configured in `omega-compl.yaml` and `omega-incl.yaml`.
+	- To run only your new set, you can temporarily adjust the corresponding YAML to include just your `.input`, or follow the patterns in `ba-compl-eval/bench/run_bench_compl.sh` / `ba-compl-eval/bench/run_bench_incl.sh`.